doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

     $users = $query->getResult(); // array of CmsUser username and name values echo $users[0]['username'];

-Retrieve a ForumUser and his single associated entity:
+Retrieve a ForumUser and its single associated entity:

 .. code-block:: php